Do you want to create online courses without having to resort to an unpredictable course platform like Udemy?

 It doesn’t have all of the bells and whistles the other plugins on this list offers.
-Nevertheless, it will allow you to create well-designed courses with multiple content types and quizzes.
+Nevertheless, it will allow you to create well-designed online courses with multiple content types and quizzes.

 You can even reward students with certificates and badges upon lesson and course completion.